-- 1. No later than November 15, the budget officer submits a tentative budget to the County Legislature for the fiscal year commencing the following January 1.
-The tentative budget includes proposed expenditures and the proposed means of financing for the General and Special Revenue Funds. - 2.
-After public hearings are conducted to obtain taxpayer comments, no later than December 20, the governing board adopts the budget. - 3.
-All modifications of the budget must be approved by the County Legislature.
-During 2016, the budget was modified for unanticipated grants and revenues, use of reserve funds and carryover encumbrances. - 4.
-Appropriations are adopted at the functional level by department. - 5.
-Budgetary controls are established for the Capital Projects Fund through resolutions authorizing individual projects, which remain in effect for the life of the project. - 6.
-An annual legal budget is not adopted for the TTASC, which is a debt service fund.
-Budgetary controls for the TTASC and Special Grant Fun are established in accordance with the applicable debt service schedules and grant agreements. - 7.
-Appropriations lapse at year end.
+- No later than November 15, the budget officer submits a tentative budget to the County Legislature for the fiscal year commencing the following January 1.
+The tentative budget includes proposed expenditures and the proposed means of financing for the General and Special Revenue Funds. - After public hearings are conducted to obtain taxpayer comments, no later than December 20, the governing board adopts the budget. - All budget modifications must be approved by the County Legislature.
+During 2016, the budget was modified for unanticipated grants and revenues, use of reserve funds and carryover encumbrances. - Appropriations are adopted at the functional level by department. - Budgetary controls are established for the Capital Projects Fund through resolutions authorizing individual projects, which remain in effect for the life of the project. - An annual legal budget is not adopted for the TTASC, which is a debt service fund.
+Budgetary controls for the TTASC and Special Grant Fun are established in accordance with the applicable debt service schedules and grant agreements. - Appropriations lapse at year end.